dnvriend/reactive-activemq/README.md

 This code is open source software licensed under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0.html).

 # Whats new?
+- v0.0.20 (2016-07-12)
+  - Merged PR #4 [Merlijn Boogerd][mboogerd] - Extracted configuration from ActiveMqExtension, thanks!

+- v0.0.19 (2016-07-12)
+  - Resumable query, changed the OUTPUT of the flow to from EventEnvelope to Any.

 - v0.0.18 (2016-07-12)
   - Resumable query, create the writer on global global scope (not in stage), also there is *no* guarantee that messages will be delivered exactly-once.
 The interface of the